 What is a psychological evaluation and what is involved?

 There are many types of psychological evaluations, which vary depending upon the issue you are interested in exploring.
-Evaluations range from brief and limited to those that are more comprehensive and provide broad, in-depth assessment and conceptualization of an individual’s functioning.
+We do not provide custody evaluations.
+Many types of evaluations range from brief and limited to those that are more comprehensive and provide broad, in-depth assessment and conceptualization of an individual’s functioning.
 In our practice, most evaluations will involve an initial clinical interview and inquiry of developmental history, psychological testing and observation, completion of behavioral questionnaires by parents and teachers, and a session to provide feedback of evaluation results and recommendations.

 Why get a psychological evaluation?